sfkmk/raycast-extensions/extensions/craftdocs/README.md

 ### 🏷️ Manage Spaces

-Organize your Craft spaces for better workflow.
+Organize your Craft Spaces for better workflow.

-- Rename your spaces
+- Rename your Spaces
-- Enable or disable spaces extension-wide
+- Enable or disable Spaces extension-wide
 - Consistent space names across all commands
 - Primary space cannot be disabled for safety